J-1 Visa for Visiting Scholars

-An exchange visitor may be subject to the two-year foreign residence requirement if an exchange program was funded by the United States Government, the J-1’s own government, or an international organization.
+An exchange visitor might be subject to the two-year foreign residence requirement if an exchange program was funded by the United States Government, the J-1 government, or an international organization.

 The J-1 visitor may also be subject to the requirement if the education, training, or skill the visitor is pursuing appears on the Exchange Visitor Skills List for the visitor's country.

-Prior to changing visa status or applying for entry into the United States as an H-1B, TN, L or permanent resident, J-1 scholars are often required by law to return to their home country for two years to use the skills and knowledge they have gained.
-Contact the IPO to see if this requirement may apply to you.
+Before changing visa status or applying for entry into the United States as an H-1B, TN, L, or permanent resident, J-1 scholars are often required by law to return to their home country for two years to use the skills and knowledge they have gained.
+Contact the International Programs Office to see if this requirement may apply to you.

 The Two-Year Rule does NOT prohibit a visitor from returning to the United States as a tourist or F-1 student at any time.